di-br/ArduCAN/README.md

 # ArduCAN
 **Ardu**ino **CAN**

-This does tries to sniff and log data on a CAN bus.
+This tries to sniff and log data on a CAN bus.

 ### General idea
 1. Get some cheap Arduino hardware